jalbertbowden/Version-Exporter/docs/Documentation/Manual.md

 ![Basic Functionality](https://img.skitch.com/20120509-pqqpgs9555781b4kuiwf1b1pup.png)

 Version Exporter works in a copy of the document, so there is no way it can influence you source document.
+Additional information on that see in chapter Document Setup: Layer Comps Approach.

 ### Special cases